urreita9/artChicagoCatalogApp/README.md

 ## Key Technologies Used
 - **Zustand:** State management for a streamlined and efficient application state.
 - **MMKV:** Integrated for data persistence, enabling the app to save and retrieve an array of artwork IDs.
 This helps in requesting the remaining data when the app is reopened.
+- **Responsive Design:** Ensured responsiveness across different devices using `react-native-size-matters` for consistent styles.
+- **Animations:** Implemented animations with `react-native-reanimated` for a smooth and engaging user experience.

 ## Push Notifications
 Upon entering the background, the app generates a push notification after a 5-second delay (for demonstration purposes, but this timing can be adjusted).
 The notification showcases a random artwork from the feed.
 When users tap the notification, they are directed to the details screen of the highlighted artwork.